-(1) On the occasion of instituting coverage under this rule, the employer shall submit an application for coverage that completely provides all the information required for the bureau to establish coverage for the employer.
-The employer shall, at a minimum, provide the following information:
+(A) To institute workers' compensation coverage under this rule, the employer shall submit an application for coverage that completely provides all the information required for the bureau of workers' compensation to establish coverage for the employer.

 (b) Address of the employer;

-(c) Federal identification number or social security number;
+(c) The federal tax identification number or social security number of the employer;

 (e) Information related to whether the applicant for coverage has purchased an existing business or has another associated policy;

-(f) Name of the owner or corporate officer, and, where applicable for elective coverage, the name of the sole proprietor, partners, or minister;
+(f) Name of the owners or corporate officers, and, where applicable for elective coverage, the name and necessary identifying information of the sole proprietor, partners, or ministers;

-(h) Signature of the person completing the application for coverage.
+(g) Signature of the person completing the application for coverage; and

 (2) If the bureau receives an application for coverage that does not contain all of the information required by paragraph (A)(1) of this rule, the bureau will attempt to contact the employer to obtain the required information.
 If the applicant does not provide the required information, the bureau shall deny the employer's application for coverage based upon the employer's failure to provide all the information required by paragraph (A)(1) of this rule.